devoxin/Flight/README.md

 # Flight
-Lightweight Command Handler+Arg Parser for JDA, using Kotlin.
+Lightweight Command Handler+Arg Parser for Catnip, using Kotlin.

 ## Using Flight